You can’t go wrong with these quality Irish earphones

 Call quality is also good thanks to the dual digital mics on both earbuds which also means you can use one at a time if you prefer for calls.
 Overall, the sound quality is excellent and offers exceptional performance for a set of earbuds in this price range.

-The Oncesonic BXS-HD1 earbuds offer average battery performance but excellent sound quality and convenient touch controls.
+The OneSonic BXS-HD1 earbuds offer average battery performance but excellent sound quality and convenient touch controls.
 There’s no ANC or wireless charging but at €59.99 I can highly recommend them.